Babies come in all sizes. Some are just naturally larger or smaller than others.

 If a Baby has IUGR

-- decreased tolerance for birth, resulting in increased likelihood of C-section delivery
+- increased likelihood of C-section delivery

 - problems with breathing and feeding

 - abnormal blood cell counts